highchair/artinruins-com/_property/chinese-restaurants.md

   - url: lukes-postcard-undated.jpg
     alt: 'Luke’s restauirant was located on the first floor of a taller commercial office building.
 A large neon sign took up most of the space above the entrance and retail window.'
   - url: lukes-location-2019.jpg
+    caption: 'A photo of the Luke’s facade superimposed on its former location in the Smith Building.
+Current streetview photo from Google.'
   - url: ming-garden-1937.jpg
     caption: 'Exchange Place in 1937 — electric trolley buses are in use.
 Ming’s Garden wouldn’t open for another few years in the building with the AUTO LOANS sign.
 The nearby Waldorf Cafeteria can be seen along with many mid-century advertising signs.
 John Hutchins Cady Research Scrapbooks Collection, Providence Public Library'
   - url: ming-garden-1950c.jpg